tarakanj/resources/README.md

 ## Data sources
 ### OpenStreetMap
--[OpenStreetMap](https://www.openstreetmap.org/#map=8/52.154/5.295) - <p> OpenStreetMap is the free wiki world map.
+-[OpenStreetMap](https://www.openstreetmap.org/#map=8/52.154/5.295) - OpenStreetMap is the free wiki world map.
 This colloborative project is one of the largest databases of volunteered geographic information in the world.
-Its contents include points of interest, routable networks, and other geodata.</p>
+Its contents include points of interest, routable networks, and other geodata.

 ## Tutorials